salaheldinaz/kringlecon-2-2019/README.md

 ## 🗺 Map

-This a preview of a very high quality map for ELF University, to zoom and check the details please download the full quality. [click here](/images/kringlecon-map.png):
+This a preview of a very high quality map for ELF University.

+### To zoom and check the details please download the full quality. [click here](/images/kringlecon-map.png):

 ![Map](images/map.jpg)